CS 315: Automata Theory

 Late work:

 No late work will be accepted.
 Unless otherwise noted, all assigned work is due at the beginning of class on the date they are due!
-I will drop your lowest homework grade: this may be a homework you didn’t do (for whatever reason such as illness, family problems, etc.) or it may just be your lowest grade.
+Everybody has a bad week once in awhile -- illness, family problems, etc. -- so to account for this in a fair way without interfering with the "no late work" policy, I will drop your lowest homework grade.

 No make-ups are given for homeworks.
 Make-up exams will be given only in the case of a documented emergency or with approval from me at least 24 hours prior to the exam.
-Make-up exams may be different and possibly harder than the original exam.
+Make-up exams may be different from and possibly more difficult than the original exam.

 Academic Dishonesty: